 After our initial assessment meeting, each session is shaped by your needs at that time.
 If I think it will be of benefit to you, I may use creative methods from time to time as I have found these to be beneficial in the process of self-discovery.

-In the mid 1990s I trained for two years in Psychodynamic Theory and Counselling at Leicester University’s Vaughan College.
+I previously trained for two years in Psychodynamic Theory and Counselling at Leicester University’s Vaughan College.
 Following this, I trained and qualified as a social worker.

 - Working with Trauma and Neuroscience

 - Redecision Therapy combining Gestalt and Transactional Analysis techniques